 The OSCE Academy is international partner of the Life with Corona project.
 Life with Corona is a global citizen science research project initiated by researchers from ISDC, UNU-WIDER, IGZ, and IDS to collect data on the social and economic impacts of COVID-19.

 The survey will help researchers to understand and measure the social and economic consequences of the global crisis we are living through.
 This will provide the much-needed evidence that policy makers seek in order to develop informed responses.

-The survey was initiated by social scientists from ISDC - International Security and Development Center, the United Nations University World Institute for Development Economics Research (UNU-WIDER), Leibniz Institute of Vegetable and Ornamental Crops (IGZ), and the Institute for Development Studies (IDS).
+The survey was initiated by social scientists from ISDC - International Security and Development Center, the United Nations University World Institute for Development Economics Research (UNU-WIDER), Leibniz Institute of Vegetable and Ornamental Crops (IGZ),the University of Konstanz and the Institute for Development Studies (IDS).
 The project is led by Tilman Brück from ISDC and Patricia Justino from UNU-WIDER.
 The study has ethical approval from UNU-WIDER with the reference number “UNU-WIDER - 01/2020”.
 Results will be published in accordance with open access principles on www.lifewithcorona.org.